Discover the Dodecanese: An Epic Greek Islands Cruise from Göcek

 Arkadaslik will remain in the New Marina harbour for the duration of our stay in Rhodes, acting as your floating hotel.
 At least one crew member will always be on-board for security purposes, so it's safe to leave your belongings behind.
 (Although we recommend the use of your in-cabin safe for valuables.)

-While in Rhodes, guests typically opt to eat breakfast on board, and venture into town for both lunch and dinner.
+While visiting Rhodes, guests typically opt to eat breakfast on board, and venture into town for both lunch and dinner.
 (Due to restrictions on the use of barbecues in the harbour, dinners are not provided in Rhodes.)
 There are some fabulous restaurants in the area – and we're happy to provide recommendations if requested.

 Day 11 – Rhodes